Personal Injury Lawyers

 - US Law

-The ABA reports that in addition to being admitted to the bar, many states require lawyers to pass the Multistate Professional Responsibility Examination (MPRE).
+The fourth step to becoming a personal injury lawyer is to take and pass the Multistate Professional Responsibility Examination (MPRE), which is required by many states.
 This multiple-choice exam is meant to measure a lawyer's understanding of professional conduct.
-The test is not meant to determine the individual lawyer's ethics, but rather to measure his or her understanding of the laws that govern professional behavior and how they apply to lawyers in cases such as contempt, censure or even criminal wrongdoings while on the job.
+The test isn't meant to determine the individual lawyer's ethics but rather to measure his or her understanding of the laws that govern professional behavior and how they apply to lawyers in cases such as contempt, censure, or even criminal wrongdoings while on the job.

-A personal injury lawyer can take several routes for career advancement, but all require gaining several years of legal, courtroom and practical experience.
-Junior lawyers working in law firms can become partners, an ownership position within the firm.
+The sixth step to becoming a personal injury lawyer involves gaining experience to advance your career.
+A personal injury lawyer can take several routes for career advancement, but all require gaining several years of legal, courtroom, and practical experience.
+Junior lawyers working in law firms can become a partner, which is an ownership position within the firm.
 Additionally, experience offers some lawyers the skills and contacts to open their own law firms.
 Experienced lawyers can also become judges or law professors.